 Far more common, however, are nonfatal workplace injuries, which can threaten a person’s ability to earn an income because they are unable to work.
 This can be especially difficult for nonexempt employees, who are paid according to the number of hours they work, not a predetermined salary, and who may not qualify for benefits.
 For nonfatal injuries, an employee can turn to workers’ compensation to help cover the costs of medical treatment, rehab, and lost wages.

 This benefit for workers, though, is governed by individual states and can vary greatly.
-For example, Texas is the only state where employers are not required to provide workers’ compensation to employees.
+For example, Texas and South Dakota are the only states where employers are not required to provide workers’ compensation to employees.